viky-ai/website/about/terms-of-use/index.md

 ---
 layout: legal
-title: "viky.ai terms of use"
+title: "Terms of use - viky.ai"
 description: "Terms of use of viky.ai platform"
 image: site_assets/img/social.jpg
 ---